stephpy/timeline/doc/spread.rst

 We want to publish this action on:

-- Chuck Noris timeline
+- Chuck Norris timeline
 - Sheldon timeline
-- Francky Vincent timeline
+- Franky Vincent timeline
 - World timeline

 When you publish an action, you can choose spreads (listed examples above) by defining component.